valueflows/valueflows/mkdocs/docs/algorithms/track.md

 Here is the logic finding the flow element that comes after a particular element (tracking) and before a particular element (tracing):

 * For an EconomicResource:
-    * after: EconomicEvents affecting it that are inputs to Processes or transfer/move EconomicEvents with the resource defined as the `resourceInventoriedAs`
+    * after: EconomicEvents affecting it that are inputs to Processes, or transfer/move EconomicEvents with the resource defined as the `resourceInventoriedAs`
-    * before: EconomicEvents affecting it that are outputs from Processes or transfer/move EconomicEvents with the resource defined as the `toResourceInventoriedAs`
+    * before: EconomicEvents affecting it that are outputs from Processes, or transfer/move EconomicEvents with the resource defined as the `toResourceInventoriedAs`
 * For a Process:
     * after: EconomicEvents that are outputs
     * before: EconomicEvents that are inputs